 Please note: We manufacture replicas of historical devices such as the Lakhovsky MWO, and we guarantee that it functions and behaves exactly like the original device model BV2.
 We do not make or intend to make any claims whatsoever of possible bioactive and therapeutic effects.
 For a Multiple Wave Oscillator replica to operate safely, it is the user’s responsibility to ensure adequate electrical installations and grounding (earth).
 It is the responsibility of a user to observe important safety precautions and to comply with EMI/RFI regulations.
 No liability is accepted for any injury, loss or damage incurred by improper use of a Multiple Wave Oscillator replica.

-Are you looking to buy a Multi-Wave Oscillator replica?
+Considering buying a Multi-Wave Oscillator replica?